Stage

 Vincent (1978-1980)

-For Leonard Nimoy the taping of the play at the Guthrie Theater signified the culmination of three years of touring with the show.
-Before we see him on stage, we get some impressions of the theater and the audience arriving and an introduction to the play by Mr. Nimoy filmed in his dressing room... (more)
+Taping the play at the Guthrie Theater signified the culmination of three years of touring with the show for Mr. Nimoy.
+Before the play commences, we get impressions of the theater, the audience arriving, and an introduction to Vincent by Mr. Nimoy... (more)

 Equus (1977)